kpostigo/Burger-2/README.md

 # burger
-burger logger using mySQL, Node, Express, Handlebars, and a homemade ORM
+burger logger using mySQL, Node, Express, and Handlebars (now with sequelize!).